About the American Journal of Occupational Therapy

 AJOT publishes 6 issues per year and has additional supplements.
 Articles cover topics such as children and youth; mental health; rehabilitation, disability, and participation; productive aging; health and wellness; work and industry; education; and professional issues.

 The most recent Journal Citation Reports 5-year impact factor for AJOT is 3.325.

 Manuscripts are submitted to the Editor-in-Chief at http://ajot.submit2aota.org and must meet the requirements described in the “Guidelines for Contributors to AJOT,” a document that is updated annually in the journal and is also available at http://ajot.submit2aota.org/journals/ajot/forms/Ajot_guidelines.pdf.
 Authors should also visit http://ajot.aota.org/ss/authors.aspx for additional information.

 Because one objective of the journal is to be a forum for the free expression and interchange of ideas, the opinions and positions expressed by contributors are their own and not necessarily those of the journal’s Editor-in-Chief, Editorial Board, or AOTA.

 Copyright of the journal is held by the American Occupational Therapy Association, Inc. Permission in writing must be obtained from the Copyright Clearance Center to reproduce, photocopy, or post material appearing in the journal.
 Direct all requests and inquiries regarding reprinting, photocopying, or posting journal material to Copyright Clearance Center.

-Direct media inquiries to Katie Riley, Media Relations Manager, at firstname.lastname@example.org.
+Direct media inquiries to Katie Riley, Assistant Director, Communications and Media, at firstname.lastname@example.org.